 If phenobarbital overdose is diagnosed, urine alkalinization with sodium bicarbonate dose may enhance excretion.
 Administration of multidose activated charcoal is also considered in case of life-threatening amount of phenobarbital overdose.

 Urinary alkalinization is accomplished by adding 150 mEq sodium bicarbonate diluted in 1 liter D5W and infused at a rate of 1 to 1.5 liters per hour.
 Urinary pH should be maintained as close to 8 as possible for effective alkalinization.

-Severe acute withdrawal requires hospitalization, preferably in an ICU, and use of appropriate doses of IV benzodiazepines.
+Severe acute withdrawal of anxiolytics and sedatives requires hospitalization, preferably in an intensive care unit, and use of appropriate doses of IV benzodiazepines.

 One approach for managing sedative dependence is to withdraw the drug on a strict schedule while monitoring signs of withdrawal.
 Often, switching to a long-acting drug, which is easier to taper, is better.

 As for alcohol withdrawal, patients going through anxiolytic or sedative withdrawal require close monitoring, preferably in an inpatient setting if a moderate to severe withdrawal reaction is expected.